 -s option to the

 vgcreate command if the default extent size is not suitable.
 You can put limits on the number of physical or logical volumes the volume group can have by using the

 By default, a volume group allocates physical extents according to common-sense rules such as not placing parallel stripes on the same physical volume.
 This is the

-are required only in special cases where you need to specify unusual or nonstandard extent allocation.
-For further information on how LVM allocates physical extents, see Section 5.3.2, “LVM Allocation”
+normal are required only in special cases where you need to specify unusual or nonstandard extent allocation.
+For further information on how LVM allocates physical extents, see Section 5.3.2, “LVM Allocation”.

 LVM volume groups and underlying logical volumes are included in the device special file directory tree in the